Compact dose delivery of laser-accelerated high-energy electron beams towards radiotherapy applications: Results and Discussions

-The principle of the proposed beam delivery system, is plotted in Figure 1(a), where the strenghths and lengths of the two magnets in the system are denoted as $B_1$ and $B_2$, and $S_1$ and $S_2$, respectively, and they satisfy $B_1S_1<B_2S_2$.
-We further consider a particle beam with an initial longitudinal momentum of $p_z$ and the charge $q$.
-The deflection angles of the beam through the first and second magnet ($\theta_1$ and $\theta_2$) can be roughly estimated as,

-where $R_{1,2}=\frac{p_z}{q B_{1,2}}$ represent the Larmor radius and the above equations are valid under the condition of $S_1, S_2\ll R$.
-The transverse displacement $h$ of the particle bunch after drifting a longitudinal distance $d$ can then be expressed as $h = {d}{\tan{\theta_1}} \approx {d}{\theta_1}$.
-Since these two magnets have opposite signs, the bunch, after passing through the second magnet, finally get deflected back to the initial longitudinal axis and the distance between the crossing point and the rear side of the second magnet is $f$, which can be expressed as,
+The basic layout of the proposed beam delivery system, is plotted in Figure 1(a), where the two dipoles with strengths and lengths denoted as $B_1$ and $B_2$, and $S_1$ and $S_2$, respectively, are separated by a distance of $d$, and they satisfy $|B_1S_1|<|B_2S_2|$ with $B_1$ and $B_2$ having opposite signs.
+We further consider an electron beam with an initial longitudinal momentum of $p_z$ and no divergence.
+The deflection angles of the beam through the first and second magnet ($\theta_1$ and $\theta_2$) can be roughly estimated as, where $R_{1,2}=\frac{p_z}{q B_{1,2}}$ represent the Larmor radius and the above equations are valid under the condition of $S_1, S_2\ll R$.
+The transverse displacement $h$ of the particle bunch after drifting a longitudinal distance $d$ can then be expressed as $h = {d}{\tan{\theta_1}} \approx {d}{\theta_1}$ based on thin-magnet and paraxial approximations.
+Since these two magnets have opposite signs, the bunch, after passing through the second magnet, finally get deflected back to the initial longitudinal axis and the distance between the crossing point and the rear side of the second magnet, denoted as $f$, can be expressed as,

-Through Eq.~(\ref{eq:two}), it is evident that in a given beam transport system with fixed magnetic lengths, the value of parameter $f$ is uniquely determined by the ratio $k$ of the strengths of two magnets, represented as $k = \frac{B_2}{B_1}$.
-This relationship delivers three crucial pieces of information.
+Through Eq.~\ref{eq:two}, it is evident that for a given beam transport system with fixed magnetic lengths, the value of parameter $f$ is uniquely determined by the ratio $k$ of the strengths of two magnets, represented as $k = \frac{B_2}{B_1}$.
+This beam transport system offers the following three advantages in dose delivery:

 Firstly, by scanning $B_1$ ($B_2$) from the positive (negative) maximum to the negative (positive) maximum while keeping their ratio $k$ constant, an electron bunch with equivalent energy can be guided towards the same position but along different angular directions.
 By aggregating these cases, a concentrated dose maximal can be achieved near the converging position where the tumor is located, as shown in Figure 1(b).